jwr1969/python-api-challenge/README.txt

 ## Part II - VacationPy

 Using the 500 city dataset from above, the code creates a heat map that displays the humidity as a heatmap for every city using the Google Maps API.
-The code takes user input to to find locations with the user’s ideal weather conditions.
+The code takes user input to to find locations with the userï¿½s ideal weather conditions.
 The code then calls the Google Places API to find the first hotel for each city located within 5000 meters of its coordinates.
 The hotels are plotted on top of the humidity heatmap with each pin containing the Hotel Name, Hotel Address and Country.